 How do emerging environmental stressors such as floods, droughts, and heat waves impact local biodiversity across diverse ecosystems?

-A capstone in-person experience at the National Center for Ecological Analysis and Synthesis (NCEAS) will further involve teachers in the practice, process, and community of today’s networked and data-intensive science.
-Teachers will engage their students in authentic science learning activities based on their RET experience and develop a Data Nugget or similar data product based on their experience, which can be used by any of the RETs in the project as well as across K-12 and undergraduate classrooms through the freely available Data Nuggets website.
+An in-person experience at the National Center for Ecological Analysis and Synthesis (NCEAS) will further involve teachers in the practice, process, and community of today’s networked and data-intensive science.
+Teachers will engage their students in authentic science learning activities based on their RET experience and develop a Data Nugget or lesson plan, which can be used by any of the RETs in the project.
+There is also potential for publishing and presenting on classroom products through the freely available Data Nuggets website and other national outlets.